 Together, the pairing of sensor and processor allow a manufacturer-claimed performance of 10 frames per second with focus locked from the first frame, or five frames per second with continuous autofocus tracking enabled.
 Both are noticeably swifter than the manufacturer-claimed 9 fps of the original E-M5 with focus locked, or 4.2 fps with continuous AF.

-Want to learn more about the Olympus E-M5 II's technical specifications?
+Want to learn more about the E-M5 Mark II's technical specifications?